Lucy Mingo: Freedom Quilting Bee

 Mingo was a founding member of the Freedom Quilting Bee (FQB), which began during the Civil Rights Movement.
 Their quilts were sold across the United States and brought much-needed money back to the Gee's Bend economy.
 Mingo had a reputation within the Bee as an excellent teacher, and one of her specialties was the "Chestnut Bud" which had a deep-seated history in Wilcox County, Alabama, but at the time Mingo claimed she was the only member of the FQB who knew how to make that quilt, so she taught her fellow members the details of that pattern.
 Two of Mingo's black-and-white Chestnut Buds were sold via the Bee to Vogue magazine editor Diana Vreeland.
 Estelle Witherspoon, the Bee's first manager, and Mingo led a twelve-woman team that produced a Chestnut Bud quilt, sofa cover, and drapes for CBS chairman William S. Paley and his wife.

 The women of the FQB were very aware of and many were active in the civil rights movement.
 Members of the FQB heard Dr. Martin Luther King Jr. speak in Gee's Bend in 1965 and many of them, including Mingo, were inspired to register to vote as a result.
 Mingo says she "marched in Montgomery and over the Pettus Bridge, but I wasn't in the one with John Lewis" and she avoided getting arrested because she had children.
 Mingo was considered "one of Gee's Bend's leading spokespersons during the civil rights era".

-The Bee was founded in part to provide employment to women who had who lost work when they took a stand for civil rights and registered to vote, which happened to Lucy Mingo.
+The Bee was founded in part to provide employment to women who lost work when they took a stand for civil rights and registered to vote, which happened to Mingo.
 At one point, the Bee was the largest employer in the town of Rehoboth.

 The Freedom Quilting Bee's numbers declined in the 1990s due to an aging membership, plus weather damage to their community space.
 After the death of the last original board member, the Bee officially closed in 2012.